Wilber/Genome-Annotation/README.md

 # Genome	Annnotation: Gene prediction & functional annotation

 ### Remarks
-* A beginner's guide on on genome assembly and annotation can be found [here](https://www.nature.com/articles/nrg3174).
  * Download the MAKER container using [this](https://github.com/Wilber/Genome-Annotation/blob/master/makerContainerBuild.sh) script.
 * Analysis will be carried out on the Ohio Supercomputer Center.
 Make sure to name your working directory contained in /fs/scratch/PAS1582/ with the same name as your OSC user name.
 For instance, if my OSC username is **osu123**, then have your working directory as **/fs/scratch/PAS1582/osu123**
 * You will be annotating one Scaffold from the Almond genome assembly.
 ## MAKER :	A summary	of	steps